thimenesup/GodotZigBindings/README.md

 # Zig lang bindings for Godot GDNative

-For Zig Version 0.11.0 and Godot 3.2.0+
+For Zig Version 0.12.0 and Godot 3.2.0+

 ## Package Usage

-Before you use this as a package, you must generate the GDNative and class files for Zig, this is done by bulding with the following options
+Before you use this as a package, you must generate the GDNative and class files for Zig, this is done by building with the following options

 ```
 zig build -Dgdnative="mydir/gdnative_api.json" -Dclasses="mydir/api.json"